-CLS houses four national longitudinal cohort studies: 1958 Child Development Study; 1970 British Cohort Study; Next Steps; and Millennium Cohort Study.
+CLS houses several national longitudinal cohort studies: 1958 Child Development Study; 1970 British Cohort Study; Next Steps; and Millennium Cohort Study.
 Information governance (IG) ensures we have governance, systems and processes in place so that study participants’ personal information can be processed in line with their expectations, relevant laws, standards and UCL policy.

 Data collection is funded from a number of sources, including the Economic and Social Research Council (ESRC), the Medical Research Council (MRC), charitable trusts and government departments and agencies.
 Data are collected during regular surveys of all study participants and follow up studies of particular sub-groups.
 The information that we hold also includes linked administrative records, geographical linked data and data extracted from biological samples.